arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.smart-compressor-app-note/content.md

 There is a header included in the project code for the Arduino Cloud configuration:

-- `thingProperties.h` includes the WiFi credentials and Arduino Cloud configuration.
+- `thingProperties.h` includes the Wi-Fi® credentials and Arduino Cloud configuration.

 ```arduino
 #include "thingProperties.h"